evenssalies/MSE/README.md

-# Méthodes statistiques d'évaluation
+## Statistical Evaluation Methods

+The course "Méthodes statistiques d'évaluation" is in French.
+Comments in example programs will be in English.

-## *This repository is under construction, transferring my programs here will take some time ...*
+### *This repository is still under construction, transferring my programs here will take some time ...*

 - Include comments where missing
 - Translate existing comments in French into English